 The organic conversion rate should grow steadily over time as you refine your keyword strategy.
 Only keywords that bring in traffic, convert them, and make sense to your product or business are worth pursuing, so pay close attention to which blog posts and SEO pages are contributing the most qualified leads.

-Sometimes businesses fight for keywords that don’t meet all these criteria.
-They may say “Our competitors rank for that so we should,” even if the term isn’t relevant for their business or has an outrageous difficulty level.
+Sometimes businesses fight for keywords that don't meet all these criteria.
+They may say, "Our competitors rank for that, so we should," even if the term isn't relevant to their business or has an outrageous difficulty level.
 Being more strategic with your keyword strategy and finding new variations of key phrases is better than going head to head for the same impossible words.

 Particularly as you get into paid search, being in a "bidding war" with your competitors is a good way to drain your budget fast.

-Any keyword strategy no matter your business type needs constant attention from content marketing and website optimization.
-For many businesses this can mean one blog post for week; For industries that are more content-saturated, blogging twice a week or more may be necessary.
+Any keyword strategy, no matter your business type, needs constant attention from content marketing and website optimization.
+For many businesses, this can mean one blog post per week; For industries that are more content-saturated, blogging twice a week or more may be necessary.